wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getcontract.md

 ---
-title: ont:getcontract \[WebSocket\]
+title: getcontract - Ontology
-description: Fetches the contract details for the contract using given contract hash.
+description: Example code for the getcontract ws method. Сomplete guide on how to use getcontract ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters